top of page

 The actual house itself had four bedrooms.
 My parents always said it was important to them that each child have their own room.
 This was an early blessing for me who wanted to be left alone at that point.
 My brother Bruce’s room was in the front and very sunny and bright.
 My sister was across the hall in the back next to my parents’ bedroom.
 My room was in the back in the darkened corner of the house.
 Suited me.

-The house was in need of repair, but it had this wonderfully big dark basement, which I was frightened at first to enter, but eventually it became a place of many adventures.
+The house was in need of repair, but it had this wonderfully big dark basement.
+At first I felt uneasy to enter alone, but eventually it became a play space for many activities.
 My dad had his shop there.
-There was an old pin ball machine my Dad got from somewhere, some storage and a separate room and bathroom that had been the maid’s quarters when the house was originally built.
-That room became the location of our complex model train layout we built with our Father.
-That is another story.
+There was also an old pin ball machine my Dad got from somewhere, the washer/dryer, some storage areas. a huge old furnace and a separate room and bathroom that had been the maid’s quarters when the house was originally built.
+That room became the location of our complex model train layout our Father created with some help from us.
+That is another story I will get into later.
 The backyard was also unfinished.
-My dad labored with my grandfather to put in a brick patio which also doubled as our basketball court.
+My Dad labored with my grandfather to put in a brick patio which also doubled as our basketball court.

 Sunset Trail was behind the house.
-You could walk up the stairs and through the fence to get to it.
+You had to walk up the stairs and through the fence to get to it.
 Here I am with my childhood friends Mark and Maury and brother Bruce exploring it many years later on the occasion of our 50th high school reunion.

 My room many years later.
 Mine was darker